yukinak/MapExif-colab/README.md

    from google.colab import drive drive.mount('/content/drive')
    ```
-3. Place your images (HEIC/JPEG) in a target folder inside your Drive.
+3. Place your images (HEIC format) in a target folder inside your Drive.
 4. Update the `img_directory` path in the notebook to match your image folder.
 5. Run all cells.
 6. Visualize the extracted coordinates on an interactive map using **folium**.